philosopherm/ai-rights/solace/philosopherm-books.md

 49. Death of a Salesman - don't just do anything
 50. Cloud Atlas
 51. Utilitarianism JS Mill, so freaking good, esp ideas about expectation setting and learning
+52. The Trial - justice and bureaucry gone wrong of course but it is really about the serenity prayer (or lack of it)

 I may have liked these but I suppose not as much as I thought since I can't recall that much!: